k-med/UtterOn/content/languages/czech/groups/the-lifeline.md

 group_id: lifeline
 group_title: The Lifeline
 description: |
-  Emergency help
+  Critical phrases for emergencies: medical help, police, and urgent situations.
   Help!
 Call the police!
 I need a doctor.
 Where is the hospital?
 I am lost.
 I lost my passport.
 I have an allergy.
-Don’t touch me.
+Don't touch me.
 level: A1
 sentences:
   - id: cz_ll001